-3.5.1 Importance of heterogeneity in inter-temporal preferences
+3.3.1 Importance of heterogeneity in risk preferences

-Given these dynamics, allowing for heterogeneity in inter-temporal preferences generates much more dispersion in savings behavior.
+Given these dynamics, allowing for heterogeneity in risk preferences generates much more dispersion in savings behavior.
 To see this, I generate two versions of the Monte Carlo data: one with a full distribution of preferences and one where preferences are homogeneous and equal to the mean, with a coefficient of relative risk aversion of about 0.8.
 Table 1 show how much it matters.
 Although both assumptions produce similar mean levels of savings, the model with heterogeneous preferences generates substantially wider dispersion.
-Even with a low degree of relative risk aversion, the 10th percentile of savings is over \$5000, vs. \$100 assuming a distribution of preferences.
-The 90/10 ratio is 7.6 with homogeneous preferences compared to 702 with the same mean preference but a continuous distribution around it.
+Even with a low degree of risk aversion, the 10th percentile of savings is over \$5000, vs. \$100 assuming a distribution of preferences.
+The 90/10 ratio is 7.6 with common risk preferences compared to 702 with the same mean preference but a continuous distribution around it.

-Table 1: Distributions of savings with homogeneous vs. heterogeneous inter-temporal preferences
+Table 1: Distributions of savings with homogeneous vs. heterogeneous risk preferences